7Ji/snasync/README.md

 Due to the nature of warm/cold/remote backups that they could be unreachable in some cases, missing of `[target]` would only cause it to be skipped, and snasync would continue running until the end.

-It is highly recommended to sync multiple `[source]`s and multiple `[target]`s in a single snasync run, so pre- and post- logics would only be run once.
+It is highly recommended to sync multiple `[source]`s and multiple `[target]`s in a single snasync run, so pre- and post- logics would only be run once, and resources like remote SSH tunnels could be re-used efficiently (remember to set up your `ssh_config` to re-use connections, disbale compression, etc, following [Arch Wiki](https://wiki.archlinux.org/title/OpenSSH#Speeding_up_SSH))

 ## In-and-out
 The way snasync creates its